Developer(s) – Nintendo EAD Tokyo & 1-Up Studios

 Gameplay – 8/10

-Gameplay is the most important aspect of any game, and Super Mario 3D World certainly delivers in style.
+The gameplay is the most important aspect of any game, and Super Mario 3D World certainly delivers in style.
 Massive improvements have been made on Super Mario 3D Land in that there is a lot more variety and things to do.
-As with the settings and enemies, the gameplay is a very exciting blend of both old and new element of the Mario franchise.
-The most classic example is the option to play as Mario, Luigi, Peach or Toad just like in the NES classic, Super Mario Bros 2.
-Each character handles differently and there are some level whereby different characters need to be played as in order to gain certain collectibles.
-The new cat suit also provides some very interesting new gameplay mechanics, giving characters the ability to climb up walls in order to take shortcuts and collect hidden items.
+As with the settings and enemies, the gameplay is a very exciting blend of both old and new elements of the Mario franchise.
+The most classic example is the option to play as Mario, Luigi, Peach, or Toad just like in the NES classic, Super Mario Bros 2.
+Each character handles differently and there is some level whereby different characters need to be played in order to gain certain collectibles.
+The new catsuit also provides some very interesting new gameplay mechanics, giving characters the ability to climb up walls in order to take shortcuts and collect hidden items.
 There’s also another feature whereby the player can collect cherries, which spawn multiple Mario sprites to control at the same time in order to solve puzzles and reach hidden areas.
 This element was inspired by The Legend of Zelda game, The Four Swords, which would always be considered compelling.
 My only gripe with it is that there could’ve maybe been a few more side quests added, or at least the side quests that were included could’ve had more of a purpose; if only to make it stand out further as a platform game.
 Like for example, the stamps to be collected in the game are used to merely customize Miiverse posts.

 Controls – 10/10

-There’s honestly not much to say about the controls, as there’s no problems with them.
+There’s honestly not much to say about the controls, as there are no problems with them.
 As I mentioned before, the Four Swords mechanic of controlling multiple sprites at one given time is particularly impressive, along with the character choice mechanic, which might’ve been missed by some fans of the series maybe.
 My rule of thumb is when a game has a perfect score in terms of controls, it simply means that there are no complications with them, even if there’s not much to say beyond that; unless, of course, there are some overly innovative elements worth talking about, which might make them even more deserved of a perfect score.
 But even if there are no new control elements, I don’t think there’s any need for a game to lose marks if the controls are implemented correctly, with no problems.

 Lifespan – 7/10